 By their nature, forward-looking statements require Alaris to make assumptions and are subject to inherent risks and uncertainties.
 Assumptions about the performance of the Canadian and U.S. economies over the next 24 months and how that will affect Alaris' business and that of its Partners (including, without limitation, any ongoing impact of the COVID-19 and global economic and political factors) are material factors considered by Alaris management when setting the outlook for Alaris.
-Key assumptions include, but are not limited to, assumptions that: the Canadian and U.S. economies will continue to stabilize from economic downturn created by COVID-19, the Russia/Ukraine conflict and global supply chain issues and will not be detrimentally impacted over the next twelve months; interest rates will not rise in a material way from market expectations over the next 12 months; that those Partners detrimentally affected by COVID-19 and global economic factors (including the Russia/Ukraine conflict and global supply chain issues) will recover and return to their pre-pandemic operating environments; the businesses of the majority of the Partners will continue to grow; more private companies will require access to alternative sources of capital; the businesses of new Partners and those of existing partners will perform in line with Alaris' expectations and diligence; and that Alaris will have the ability to raise required equity and/or debt financing on acceptable terms.
+Key assumptions include, but are not limited to, assumptions that: the Russia/Ukraine conflict and other global economic pressures and will not materially impact Alaris, its Partners or the global economy over the next twelve months; interest rates will not rise in a material way from market expectations over the next 12 months; COVID-19 or other variants or global heath crises will not impact the economy or business of our Partners in a material way over the next 12 months; the businesses of the majority of the Partners will continue to grow; more private companies will require access to alternative sources of capital; the businesses of new Partners and those of existing partners will perform in line with Alaris' expectations and diligence; and that Alaris will have the ability to raise required equity and/or debt financing on acceptable terms.
 Management of Alaris has also assumed that that the Canadian and U.S. dollar trading pair will remain in a range of approximately plus or minus 15% of the current exchange rate expectations over the next 6 months.
 In determining expectations for economic growth, management of Alaris primarily considers historical economic data provided by the Canadian and U.S. governments and their agencies as well as prevailing economic conditions at the time of such determinations.